drmeyer4/InstrumentationHook/README.md

 <code>-javaagent:/path/to/this/lib/InstrumentationLib.jar</code>

 If you are using and IDE, you will, in all liklihood, also have to reference the library from inside the IDE.

+I did not write this code.
+Credit goes to finnw, https://stackoverflow.com/users/12048/finnw